noveogroup/android-check/README.md

 Android Check 2
 ===============

 Static code analysis plugin for Android project.
+This is a fork of [the original android-check plugin][1], which implements a really useful concept, but unfortunately seems abandoned.

 Usage
 -----